Effects conditional on post-treatment events generated by independent mechanisms: Identification

 \end{proposition} A formal proof is presented in Appendix \ref{app:proofs}.
 Proposition \ref{prop:cse_identification} states that both conditional separable effects correspond to the association between the treatment and the outcome among the individuals who have $D=0$ in the observed data.

 This result might seem surprising, as the DAG in Figure \ref{fig:dag_general}, from which our reasoning started, suggests that conditioning on the collider $D$ induces a non-causal association between the treatment and the outcome.
-However, our story-led assumptions induced a multiplicative survival model (Lemma \ref{lemma:multiplicative_survival}).
-Multiplicative survival models are known because they do not induce collider bias among individuals who survive\cite{hernan2004structural, hernan2010causal}.
-In this work, we have exploited this property to identify the conditional separable effects without requiring additional measurements or further assumptions about the unmeasured confounders.
+However, our story-led assumptions induced a multiplicative survival model (Lemma \ref{lemma:multiplicative_survival}) which has interesting properties when conditioning on survival (see Lemma \ref{lemma:useful_factorization}).
+In Proposition \ref{prop:cse_identification}, we exploited these properties to identify the conditional separable effects without requiring additional measurements or further assumptions about the unmeasured confounders.
+To develop an intuition of our identification strategy, consider the DAG in Figure \ref{fig:dag_augmented_4arm}.
+When we condition on $D=0$, we are also implicitly conditioning on $D_A=0$, because of the deterministic relation between them, and we block all paths between $A_D$ and $Y$.
+Thus, when conditioning on $D=0$, the association between the treatment and the outcome in the data represents the direct effect of $A_Y$ on $Y$.